 ‘Outstanding Service’ Won’t Help You Win New Deposit Dollars

 Banks and credit unions think they can rely on their “outstanding service” to compete for deposit dollars.
-In CSI’s survey, 19.4% said that this will be the key to attracting new customers in 2016.
+In CSI’s survey, 19.4% said that this will be the key to attracting new customers.
 Saying that “service” is the secret to success is the kind of shallow platitude corporate execs like to toss around because it just sounds so good.
 Who can argue against the positive power of “outstanding service?”

 As The Financial Brand wrote back in 2010, every bank and credit union says what differentiates them is their “service.”
 But if everyone says “our service is better,” someone is lying.
 Besides, as a provider of financial services, your service has to be good; if it isn’t, you’re out of business.
 Saying “service is what differentiates us” is usually a cop-out and a roadblock.

 EMV implementation was named the top strategic focus this year at 58.2%.
 While banks are indeed issuing the more secure, chip-enabled debit cards, widespread EMV acceptance largely depends on retailers.
 According to data from Paychex, 75% of consumers have received a chip-enabled card, yet only 47% of retailers and restaurants have switched to the EMV readers.
 CSI says it is inevitable that increasing fraud will begin to put a financial strain on retailers, and when the pain becomes too great, more will begin to accept chip cards.